-As we hit spring, the housing market starts to come alive and one of my favorite services has me transforming properties for potential buyers.
-I’ve put together some tips for those of you who want to do it yourself or just refresh your home even if you aren’t planning on selling.
+As we hit spring, the housing market starts to come alive!
+One of my favorite services has me transforming properties for potential buyers.
+I’ve put together some staging tips for your living room if you who want to do it yourself or to just refresh your home.

 Tip #1: Remove Clutter

-We staged these homes while the owners were still living in them and created easily managed designs so that they could continue living while selling their home.
-Both sold within the first 6 weeks after we staged even though one spent 6 months on the market before we were called.
+I staged these homes while the owners were still living in them.
+I created easily managed designs so that they could continue living while selling their home.
+Both sold within the first 6 weeks after we staged.
+One spent 6 months on the market before I was called.

 Tip #2: Create a Conversation Area

 Both of these homes were vacated and needed some identity.
 Everyone loves open spaces, but empty is hard to envision.
-We created spaces that showcased the homes as the living room was visible from the entry to set up first impressions that ultimately resulted in sales within the first month.
+I created rooms that showcased the homes.
+The living room was visible from the entry and I set up first impressions that ultimately resulted in sales within the first month.

 Tip #3: Dress Up

 The details make or break your design and we never want to overdo it.
 Everything has a place and these spaces have just the right amount of jewelry.
-Again, these were vacated homes and both sold within the first month of staging, one being a Parade Home and selling during the show.
 You want to add just enough but avoid over cluttering the space with “stuff”.

 Looking for more help?
-We would love to help stage your home whether it’s for company or you are selling your home.
-Contact us to set up an appointment.
-We offer services ranging form advice to full service staging.
+I would love to help stage your home whether it’s for company or you are selling your home.
+Contact me to set up an appointment.
+I offer services ranging from advice to full service staging.